Wilmington, North Carolina: Economy

 Wilmington's industrial base includes electrical, medical, electronic and telecommunications equipment; clothing and apparel; food processing; paper products; nuclear fuel; and pharmaceuticals.
 Wilmington is part of North Carolina's Research coast, adjacent to the Research Triangle Park in Durham.

 Also important to Wilmington's economy is tourism due to its close proximity to the ocean and vibrant nightlife.
 Retail areas include the Cotton Exchange of Wilmington and Independence Mall.

 Located on the Cape Fear River, which flows into the Atlantic Ocean, Wilmington is a sizable seaport, including private marine terminals and the North Carolina State Ports Authority's Port of Wilmington.

 Wilmington is home to the Greater Wilmington Chamber of Commerce, the oldest Chamber in North Carolina, organized in 1853.
-Companies with their headquarters in Wilmington include Live Oak Bank and HomeInsurance.com.
+Companies with their headquarters in Wilmington include Live Oak Bank.

 Top employers

 According to the city's 2023 Comprehensive Annual Financial Report, the top employers in the city are: